-Sugars (including white, raw and brown sugar, molasses, jaggery, honey, glucose and syrups) are also carbohydrates, but they provide no nutritional benefit and can cause your blood glucose level to rise too high.
+Sugars (including white, raw, and brown sugar, honey, glucose and rice malt syrup) are also carbohydrates, but they provide no nutritional benefit and can cause your blood glucose level to rise too high.

-Limit added sugars and avoid foods and drinks that are high in sugar aand have little nutritional value, such as soft drinks, cordials, fruit juices, cakes, biscuits (including rusks, DigestivesTM), chocolates and lollies.
+Limit added sugars and avoid foods and drinks that are high in sugar and have little nutritional value, such as soft drinks, cordials, fruit iuices, coconut water, bubble tea, pastries, cakes, biscuits, chocolates and sweets

 There are a range of alternative sweeteners available to replace sugar.
 While these are not necessary, you may still choose to use them to add sweetness without adding sugar.
 Small amounts of alternative sweeteners can be used during pregnancy.
-All of the sweeteners approved for use in Australia have been tested and deemed safe by Food Standards Australia New Zealand.
+All of the sweeteners approved for use in Australia have been tested and deemed safe by Food Standards Australia New Zealand